Dino982/CV/README.md

 ## Interests

 I am a keen investor and enjoy reading about wealth management, financial products and maro-economic news.
 International travel is a passion of mine, especially to areas of natural beauty and UNESCO world heritage sites.
-I love roaming around the Scottish countryside with my stout little beagle (Oscar) and try and bag a munro when I can.
-I have recently completed my PADI Open Water and would love to gain more advanced qualifications in scuba diving.
+I love roaming around the Scottish countryside with my stout little beagle (Oscar) and try to bag a munro whenever I can.
+I have recently completed my PADI Open Water certificate and would love to gain more advanced qualifications in scuba diving.